Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Conclusion

 \section{Conclusion}

-In this paper, we proposed and validated a novel objective for unsupervised constituency parsing: maximizing the information between constituent structures and sentence semantics (SemInfo).
-We developed a bag-of-substrings model to represent the semantics and applied the probability-weighted information metric to estimate the SemInfo.
-We applied the SemInfo maximization objective by maximizing the expected SemInfo for a PCFG-based TreeCRF parser.
-Experiments showed that SemInfo has a strong sentence-level correlation with sentence-F1 and that SemInfo maintains a consistent corpus-level correlation throughout the PCFG training process.
-The strong sentence-level correlation indicates that SemInfo can serve as an accurate metric of parsing accuracy.
-The consistent corpus-level correlation indicates that SemInfo can serve as a reliable training objective for unsupervised parsing.
-As a result, SemInfo-trained PCFGs significantly outperformed LL-trained PCFGs across four languages and achieved new state-of-the-art results in three of them.
-Our findings underscore the effectiveness of leveraging semantic information in unsupervised constituency parsing, paving the way for accurate semantically-informed unsupervised parsing methods.
+In this paper, we proposed and validated SemInfo maximization as a novel objective for unsupervised constituency parsing.
+We developed a bag-of-substrings model to represent the sentence semantics and applied the probability-weighted information metric to estimate the SemInfo.
+We applied the SemInfo maximization objective to training PCFG parsers.
+Experiments showed that SemInfo has a strong sentence-level correlation with parsing accuracy and that SemInfo maintains a consistent corpus-level correlation throughout the PCFG training process.
+These correlation analyses indicate that SemInfo is an accurate estimate of parsing accuracy and that it is a reliable training objective for unsupervised parsers.
+As a result, SemInfo-trained PCFGs significantly outperformed LL-trained PCFGs across four languages, achieving state-of-the-art level performance in three of them.
+Our findings highlight the effectiveness of leveraging semantic information in unsupervised constituency parsing, paving the way for semantically-informed unsupervised parsing methods.